This DJI Mavic Mini FlyCam review looks at the outstanding features, specifications and frequently asked questions on this latest mini quadcopter.

 This makes the Mavic Mini open to various uses including creating spectacular videos of your adventures.
 The camera is so good, that it can be used for professional videos such as marketing hotels, resorts and homes.

 You can read further on how drones are now being used in our top article entitled the best uses for drones.

-The Mavic Mini max video transmission distance is 2.48 mile (4 km), unobstructed and in line of sight using the Remote Controller with the DJI Fly app connected.
+The video transmission distance is 2.48 mile (4 km) on the Mavic Mini.
+This maximum distance is calculated in unobstructed and in line of sight using the Remote Controller with the DJI Fly app connected.
 The video transmission uses enhanced WiFi.